SinaKarvandi/Process-Magics/Bypass Sysmon With Updating Rules/readme.md

-This is the needed files for a bypass to Sysmon
+This is the needed files for a Sysmon bypass